donejs/donejs/docs/features.md

 **Virtual DOM** means a virtual representation of the DOM: the fundamental browser APIs that manipulate the DOM, but stubbed out.

 When using DoneJS SSR, the same app that runs on the client is loaded in Node.
 When a request comes in:
  1. The server handles the incoming request by reusing the application that is already running in memory.
-It doesn't reload the application, which means the initial response is very fast.
+It doesn't reload the application (single context is optional, so reload is something you can opt into) which means the initial response is very fast.
  1. The app renders content the same way it would in the browser, but with a mocked out virtual DOM, which is much faster than a real DOM.
+ 1. The server waits for all your asynchronous data requests to finish before signaling that rendering is complete (more on how that works below).
  1. When rendering is complete, the virtual DOM renders the string representation of the DOM, which is sent back to the client.

-Other SSR systems use a headless browser on the server rather than a virtual DOM.
-These systems are much slower and require much more intensive server resources.
-A new headless browser instance must be created to handle each incoming request, and headless browsers use a real DOM.

 Since SSR produces fully rendered HTML, it's possible to insert a caching layer, or use a service like Akamai, to serve most requests.
 Traditional SPAs don't have this option.

+Rather than a virtual DOM, other SSR systems use a headless browser on the server, like PhantomJS, which uses a real DOM.
+These systems are much slower and require much more intensive server resources.

+Some systems, even if they do use a virtual DOM, require a new browser instance entirely, or at the very least, reloading the application and its memory for each incoming request, which also is slower and more resource intensive than DoneJS SSR.

-#### Prepping your app for SSR
+##### Prepping your app for SSR

 Any app that is rendered on the server needs a way to notify the server that any pending asynchronous data requests are finished, and the app can be rendered.